antarctica/metadata-library/README.md

 #### `lxml` package

-The `lxml` dependency takes a long time to install/update inside the container image because it needs to be installed from source each time the container is built.
+The `lxml` dependency takes a long time to install/update inside Alpine container images because it needs to be built from source.
 This is because Alpine Linux, used by the official Python Docker base images, is not supported by the Python [manylinux](https://github.com/pypa/manylinux) system, and therefore cannot use pre-built, binary, wheels.

 ### Static security scanning